jimmybonesde/envertech_solar/README.md

 8. Enter your Station ID from `envertecportal.com`.

 💡 Custom repository is no longer needed!
+💡 After installation, you can set the data update interval in the integration options (via the ⚙️ gear icon in HA UI).

 > 💡 You can find your station ID in the browser URL after clicking one of your solar panels:
 > `https://www.envertecportal.com/terminal/systemhistory/03GFF6E15154525DA16901EC7A4541G1?sn=3014511`